 Hollyhock’s campus rests in the traditional territories of the Klahoose, Tla’amin, Homalco Nations; on what is currently called Cortes Island.
 We are committed to renewing our relationships with the First Nations peoples on whose territories we are guests.

-Since 1982 Hollyhock has built upon the history of this land as a place of gathering for First Nations, a pioneering homestead and the site of an important human potential education centre.
+Since 1982 Hollyhock has built upon the history of this land as a place of gathering, a pioneering homestead, and the site of an important human potential education centre.
 On this foundation of gathering, pioneering and learning, Hollyhock’s founders dreamed of creating a lifelong learning and leadership curriculum to inspire, nourish and support people intent on service to a better world.

 Hollyhock became a not-for-profit in 2006 to strengthen carrying out our mission into the future.
 With your help we can keep this as a thriving centre for skill-building, lifelong learning and stewardship of the natural world, inspiring, nourishing and supporting people making the world better for another 30+ years.

 Fortune Tellers and Whispering Trees

 This story, written by one of Hollyhock’s founders, Rex Weyler, tells how Hollyhock was named.